PHP Cookies – How to set, read and delete a cookie in PHP?

 2. How to set a cookie on multiple subdomains

 How to set cookies for multiple subdomains.
-In this post, You’ll learn how to set and read a cookie across multiple subdomains.
+In this tutorial, You are going to learn how to set and read a cookie from multiple subdomains.

-HTTP is a stateless protocol it means requested resource is served without the server remembering the request later.
+HTTP is a stateless protocol.
+Stateless means client request a resource a server respond to that request remembering the request later.
 So how website knows whether you are a unique user or you have visited previously.
 How they remember your previous browsing history, language preference etc.